Diagnosis

 Prasterone (Intrarosa)

 These vaginal inserts deliver the hormone DHEA directly to the vagina to help ease painful sex.
-DHEA is a hormone that helps the body produce other hormones, including estrogen.
+DHEA is a hormone that helps the body make other hormones, including estrogen.
 Prasterone is used nightly for moderate to severe vaginal atrophy.

 Systemic estrogen therapy